mlflow/mlflow/docs/source/projects.rst

 -------------------

-By default, any Git repository or local directory can be treated as an MLflow project; you can invoke any bash or Python script contained in the directory as a project entry point.
+By default, any Git repository or local directory can be treated as an MLflow project; you can invoke any bash, Python or R script contained in the directory as a project entry point.
 The :ref:`project-directories` section describes how MLflow interprets directories as projects.

 To provide additional control over a project's attributes, you can also include an :ref:`MLproject